draumaz/plains/README.md

 # The Plains
 ```
 The Plains v0.26

-You are Liam.
-An astronaut by trade, you took a bad
+┌───────────────────>
-turn on the Space Belt, and crash-landed on this strange,
+│ You are Liam.
+Your only memories are of crashing on this distant planet.
-alien planet.
-You awaken, lain in a vast field of grass.
+│ You awaken, lain in a vast field of grass.
+Your back hurts.

-[HILL ] <
+[HILL] <
-[CAVE ]
+[CAVE]
-[SHIP ]
+[SHIP]
-[QUIT ]
+[QUIT]
 ```
 ## <p align="center">A text-based adventure!</p>
 ### <p align="center"><a href="https://niceme.me">Download</a></p>